Walking & Hiking in Chamonix

 There’s nothing better than grabbing a picnic on a sunny day and heading up the mountain to start your walk, but don’t forget to take plenty of water, your sun protection and layers – including a waterproof – as the weather can be changeable.
 It is always recommended to check the weather forecast before you leave because a sunny morning can quickly change into a stormy afternoon here in the mountains.
 Take precautions when hiking in Chamonix.

 Telescopic poles are also handy to take along for your walk, again particularly at the start of the summer when they will help you cross any remaining patches of snow.
 However many people still carry them when the snow is gone to provide extra balance as they navigate the sometimes uneven mountain trails.
-These can be hired or bought from many of the sports shops along Chamonix high street.
+These can be hired or bought from many of the sports shops in Chamonix.

 Glacier hiking in Chamonix

 Once you’ve conquered the mountains, next up are the glaciers!
-We offer a glacier discovery day on the Mer de Glace for those who have never worn crampons before after which you’ll be at ease in this new environment.
+Beginners can book onto the glacier discovery day on the Mer de Glace for those who have never worn crampons before, after which you’ll be at ease in this new environment.
 If you have some experience at altitude and on glaciers then the Vallée Blanche traverse is a wonderful experience which begins at the top of the Aiguille du Midi lift.
-We can also offer tailor-made hikes or multi-day excursions on request, contact the Resort Team and they’ll be able to offer more information.

-All the lifts for walking, hiking, glacier hikes and mountaineering are included on your Mont Blanc Multipass.
-Pre-order them at no extra cost and we will deliver them to you on arrival – easy!
-Order now in our Chamonix Resort Shop.
+All the lifts for walking, hiking, glacier hikes and mountaineering are included on the Mont Blanc Multipass.